lawrenceevalyn/THE-DISS/README.md

 It doesn't seem like anyone has available a list of *just* what's in the ECCO-TCP; the closest I can come is the TCP-titles csv which includes EEBO and Evans TCP texts as well, and has no publisher info.

+### My horrible MARC > OpenRefine workflow

+Tools > Export Tab Delimited Data choose commas as delimiter
+Make sure to select fields / subfields!!!
+(can "load" settings to grab the same fields as previously; "basics" settings are just 100 and 260, to get author and publisher.)

 ## October 3, 2018

 Getting demographic info from ESTC yesterday was trivially easy; doing it with ECCO MARC files today is a nightmare.